-Patrick Henry could have been a delegate to the Constitutional Convention, but skeptically refused, saying he "smelled a rat."
+Patrick Henry had the opportunity to be a delegate to the U.S. Constitutional Convention, but refused, skeptically saying he "smelled a rat."

-George Mason did become a delegate to the Federal Constitutional Convention in 1787.
+George Mason agreed to be a delegate to the U.S. Constitutional Convention in 1787.

 Mason with his pen, and Patrick Henry with his oratory, were considered "Anti-Federalists," as they argued Virginia, the largest state, should not ratify the Federal Constitution as it did not have a Bill of Rights.